Assignment 1: Six Degrees of Kevin Bacon

 a gargantuan amount of information, because the information is already

-compactly formatted in a prepared data structure that lives on the myth
+compactly formatted in a prepared data structure that lives on the myths.

 Understand up front that you are implementing these two methods to crawl over two arrays of bytes in order to synthesize data structures for the client.
 What appears below is a description of how that memory is laid out.
 You aren’t responsible for creating the data files in any way, but you are responsible for understanding how everything is encoded so that you can rehydrate information from its byte-level representation.